A US recession began in February in the face of coronavirus

 A committee within the National Bureau of Economic Research, a trade group, determines when recessions begin and end.
 It broadly defines a recession as “a decline in economic activity that lasts more than a few months.”

 For that reason, the NBER typically waits longer before making a determination that the economy is in a downturn.
 In the previous recession, the committee did not declare that the economy was in recession until December 2008, a year after it had actually begun.
-But in this case, the NBER said the collapse in employment and incomes was so steep that it could much more quickly determine that a recession had begun.
+But in this case, the NBER said the collapse in employment and incomes was so steep that it could much more quickly make a determination.

 “The unprecedented magnitude of the decline in employment and production, and its broad reach across the entire economy, warrants the designation of this episode as a recession, even if it turns out to be briefer than earlier contractions,” the NBER panel said.